texfaq/texfaq.github.io/FAQ-reallyblank.md

 `\clearemptydoublepage` we're after would be achieved by `\cleartooddpage[``\thispagestyle{empty}``]`.
-The commands will also serve if you want the surreal effect of ''This page intentionally left blank'' in the centre of an otherwise empty page.
+The commands will also serve if you want the surreal effect of ''This page intentionally left blank'' in the center of an otherwise empty page.

 ----